rsek/dataforged/starforged_moves.md

 On a **strong hit**, choose one:

-  * If you are **unprepared**, clear the impact and take +1 supply.
+  * If you are unprepared, clear the impact and take +1 supply.
 Otherwise, take +2 supply.
   * If you are in need of a specific item or resource which can reasonably be obtained here, you acquire it.
 Take +1 momentum.

 On a **weak hit**, as above, but you must first deal with a cost, complication, or demand.
 Envision the nature of this obstacle (__Ask the Oracle__ if unsure).

 On a **miss**, you encounter an unexpected complication. __Pay the Price__.

-## Legacy Moves

 ### Advance

-**When you fill a progress box (four ticks) on any legacy track**, take 2 experience.
+**When you fill a box (four ticks) on any legacy track**, take 2 experience.
 You may spend 2 experience to upgrade an asset, or 3 experience to add a new asset.

-Once you completely fill the tenth box on any legacy track, choose one.

-* Write your epilogue: Envision how you spend the remainder of your days.
-If you create a new character in the same setting, __Continue a Legacy__.
-* Press on: Clear the filled legacy track.
-You will continue to mark progress, but earn experience at a reduced rate of 1 experience (instead of 2) for each filled progress box on this track.
-If you make a progress roll against this track, resolve the outcome as if it was at 10 progress.
+Once you completely fill the tenth box on any legacy track, clear that track.
+You may start again marking progress on the cleared track, but earn experience at a reduced rate of 1 experience (instead of 2) for each filled progress box.
+If you make a progress roll against this track, resolve the outcome as if at 10 progress.

-### Continue a Legacy
+### Continue A Legacy

 ***Progress Move***

-**When you retire from your life as Ironsworn, or fail to overcome death or desolation**, you may create a new character in your established setting.
-If you do, roll the challenge dice against each of the former character's legacy tracks: Quests, bonds, and discoveries (one roll per track).
+When you retire from your life as Ironsworn, or succumb to death or desolation, you may create a new character in your established setting.
+If you do, roll the challenge dice against each of the former character’s legacy tracks: Quests, bonds, and discoveries (one roll per track).
 Momentum is ignored on these rolls.

 For each **strong hit**, choose one from below, or one from the weak hit or miss options.

   * Follow their path: Take one path or companion asset from the former character (at no cost), including any marked abilities.
   * Share a connection: Take one connection from the former character, including any accrued progress or bond benefits.
-  * Accept an inheritance: Take the former character's command vehicle and one module or support vehicle (at no cost), including any marked abilities.
+  * Accept an inheritance: Take the former character’s command vehicle and one module or support vehicle (at no cost), including any marked abilities.

 For each **weak hit**, choose one from below, or one from the miss options.

-  * See it through: Choose one of the former character's unfinished quests, and __Swear an Iron Vow__ (with an automatic strong hit) to see it done.
+  * See it through: Choose one of the former character’s unfinished quests, and __Swear an Iron Vow__ (with an automatic strong hit) to see it done.
 You may immediately mark up to half their earned progress (round down) on this quest.
-  * Rebuild a connection: Name one of the former character's connections, and envision how time or circumstances have changed them in a dramatic way. __Make a Connection__ with them, and take an automatic strong hit.
+  * Rebuild a connection: Name one of the former character’s connections, and envision how time or circumstances have changed them in a dramatic way. __Make a Connection__ with them, and take an automatic strong hit.
   * Explore familiar ground: Name a location which was meaningful to the former character.
 When you first visit that place, envision how it has changed or is endangered.
 Then, mark two ticks on your discoveries legacy track.

 For each **miss**, choose one.

-  * Deal with the aftermath: Envision how one of your former character's foes has taken advantage of a forsaken or unfulfilled vow to gain power or influence.
+  * Deal with the aftermath: Envision how one of your former character’s foes has taken advantage of a forsaken or unfulfilled vow to gain power or influence.
-  * Switch loyalties: Envision how you begin in opposition to your former character's beliefs, goals, or allegiances.
+  * Switch loyalties: Envision how you begin in opposition to your former character’s beliefs, goals, or allegiances.
-  * Open Pandora's Box: Envision how an advancement or discovery has unleashed unexpectedly dire consequences within the setting.
+  * Open Pandora’s Box: Envision how an advancement or discovery has unleashed unexpectedly dire consequences.